StSav012/pycatsearch/README.md

     - `str any_formula`: a string to match the ``structuralformula``, ``moleculesymbol``, ``stoichiometricformula``, or ``isotopolog`` field.
     - `str any_name_or_formula`: a string to match any field used by `any_name` and `any_formula`.
+    - `str anything`: a string to match any field at all.
     - `int species_tag`: a number to match the ``speciestag`` field.
     - `str inchi`: a string to match the ``inchikey`` field.
       See https://iupac.org/who-we-are/divisions/division-details/inchi/ for more.